tallen94/iam/tutorials/introduction.md

 Each `executable` must specify what environment it is run in.
 By default they run in the `base` environment.

 ![environment](../screenshots/environment.png)

+### Executable
+Executables are the resources available on the cluster.
+You can:
+- Add and executable
+- Get and executable
+- Get a list of executables for a user
+- Run and executable

+These operations are available as the `Executable Api`
+- `/executable`
+- `/executable/:username/:exe/:name`
+- `/executable/:username/:exe`
+- `/executable/:username/:exe/:name/run`

 #### Function
 Functions are pieces of code.
 Functions require a command and code to run that takes input from stdin and outputs to stdout.